394th Infantry Regiment (United States): History

+The 394th Infantry was demobilized on 30 November 1918 as an inactive element of the 99th Division.
+It was reconstituted in the Organized Reserve on 24 June 1921, assigned to the 99th Division, and allotted to the Third Corps Area.
+It was initiated on 7 December 1921 with regimental headquarters at Pittsburgh, Pennsylvania.
+Subordinate battalion headquarters were concurrently organized as follows: 1st Battalion at Washington, Pennsylvania; 2nd Battalion at Uniontown, Pennsylvania; and 3rd Battalion at Chambersburg, Pennsylvania.
+The regimental headquarters was relocated on 11 December 1929 to Uniontown.
+The regiment conducted summer training most years with the 12th Infantry Regiment at Fort George G. Meade or Fort Howard, Maryland, and some years with the 34th Infantry Regiment at Fort Eustis, Virginia.
+Also conducted infantry Citizens Military Training Camps some years at Fort George G. Meade or Fort Howard as an alternate form of summer training.
+Typically conducted inactive training period meetings at the armory of the Pennsylvania National Guard's 176th Field Artillery Regiment in Pittsburgh and at the county auditorium in Uniontown.
+The primary ROTC feeder schools for new Reserve lieutenants for the regiment were Pennsylvania State College and Pennsylvania Military College.

-During World War II the 394th Infantry Regiment was called to active duty on 15 November 1942 and reorganized at Camp Van Dorn, Miss.
+During World War II the 394th Infantry Regiment was called to active duty on 15 November 1942 and reorganized at Camp Van Dorn, Mississippi.
 During 1943-44, the 394th trained at various camps and maneuvers in the southern part of the US.

-The 394th arrived at Camp Miles Standish, Mass. in mid-September and within two weeks the regiment made its way onto transport ships to England.

-Between mid-October and early November the 394th was in Dorset, England before arriving on 6 November 1944 in Le Havre, France.
+The 394th arrived at Camp Myles Standish, Massachusetts, in mid-September and within two weeks the regiment made its way onto transport ships to England.
+Between mid-October and early November, the 394th was in Dorset, England before arriving on 6 November 1944 in Le Havre, France.
 The 394th engaged in a variety of campaigns, including the Battle of the Bulge and the Ardennes Forest, Remagen Bridge, the Rhineland, and the Ruhr.
 The 394th was inactivated on 29 September 1945 at Camp Patrick Henry, Va.

 On 29 October 1998, the 394th Infantry Regiment was reactivated and renamed the 1st Battalion, 394th Regiment, and assigned to the 75th Division, a training support division in the United States Army Reserve.